Inspection Reports for

 Findings

-The facility failed to maintain a sanitary, orderly, and comfortable environment in 4 of 5 hallways, and failed to provide an environment free of accident hazards, including failure to provide assistive devices to prevent body entrapment for 6 residents and unsafe environmental conditions at nursing stations and the courtyard.
+The facility failed to maintain a sanitary, orderly, and comfortable environment on 4 of 5 hallways and failed to provide an environment free of accident hazards, including failure to provide assistive devices to 6 residents and unsafe conditions in the courtyard and nursing station.

 Deficiencies (2)

-Facility failed to provide 6 residents with assistive devices (side rails) to prevent body entrapment and failed to maintain an environment free from accident hazards at nursing stations and courtyard.
+483.25(h) The facility failed to provide 6 residents with assistive devices (side rails) that met FDA safety guidelines, creating entrapment hazards, and failed to maintain an environment free of accident hazards at nursing stations and the courtyard.

 Report Facts